Join our community of 500,000 stylish female travelers! Sign up for Travel Fashion Girl’s newsletter and never miss a thing!

 All of the most interesting layering combos start at the top.
 Not that you can’t have some interesting things going on at the bottom, but it is a little more limiting.
 Therefore, I will go through the steps with the top half of your clothing.

-It all begins with your first layer.
+How to layer clothes for winter begins with your first layer.
 Ideally this layer will be well fitting, light, and hug your body.
 You will normally only see a peek of this layer, either at the neck with collars or turtlenecks, possibly a portion of the sleeve or cuff, or at the hemline.
 Depending on your outer layers you may sometimes see a sliver of this item down the center.

 For extremely cold weather, you may want to add a set of thermals underneath.
 Merino wool or silk are most effective and the fabric you choose should be based on how many fashion-worthy layers you plan to add afterwards.
 Here is our list of the best thermals for women!